 Sadly, after some breaking Foursquare API changes, the web app stopped functioning.
 Team members now had to manually file gym expenses each month, and the social component (seeing your friends on the leaderboard) was no more.
 This was the perfect opportunity to build something new — an iOS app that no longer used a mix of Foursquare and a Ruby on Rails app, but was entirely contained on a user's phone.
 The value was clear, the risk was low, and we had the time needed to launch a solid product.

 Where to begin?

 Internal projects only work if you can finish them in your downtime between critical work.
-At the start of VSY, we had engineers with free time, but couldn't know how long they'd be free — this made immediate progress a top priority: We had a narrow window to deliver value, and had to start building right away.
+At the start of Spots You, we had engineers with free time, but couldn't know how long they'd be free — this made immediate progress a top priority: We had a narrow window to deliver value, and had to start building right away.

 We kicked the project off with two documents: